infinitel8p/Security-Cam/documentation/docs/intro.md

 Integrations:
 - **Magnetic Reed Switch**: Integration with a magnetic reed switch to detect door open/close events and trigger recording accordingly.
-- **WIFI Detection**: Integration with WiFi Access Point to allow user to use bluetooth or WiFi to not trigger recording.
+- **WIFI Detection**: Integration with WiFi Access Point to allow user to use WiFi to not trigger recording.
 Allows user to view recorded videos in the web interface when outside of the home network.
 - **Bluetooth Detection**: Integration with Bluetooth to allow user to use bluetooth to not trigger recording.
 - **Real Time Clock**: Integration with a Real Time Clock to keep track of the time when the Raspberry Pi is powered off.
 - **Web Dashboard**: A web dashboard to view the status of the Raspberry Pi and the recorded videos.